areksoulahian/Template-generator/readme.md

 ### where to improve

-- refactor code
-- complete typescript options
-- work on websocket config
-- configure bundler options
+- Hard coded html index file
+- - need to figure out to dynamically serve